Jean Schmidt: 2010

 In the Republican primary, she defeated County Commissioner Mike Kilburn, Debbi Alsfelder, and Tim Martz 62%–22%–9%–7%.
 In the general election, she won re-election to a third term by defeating Surya Yalamanchili 58%–35%.

 2012

 In the March Republican primary, Schmidt was unexpectedly defeated by Iraq war veteran Brad Wenstrup 49%–43%.
 She carried six counties (all located in eastern part of the CD), while Wenstrup only won two counties (both located in the western part of CD): Hamilton County (59%) and Clermont County (50%).

 Tenure

-In Congress, Schmidt sponsored non-binding resolutions that states hit by Hurricane Katrina and Hurricane Rita should adopt a uniform statewide building code (H. Con.
-Res.
-285); that the words "under God" in the Pledge of Allegiance were not an unconstitutional endorsement of religion (H. Res.
-453); and supporting Gold Star Mothers (H. J. Res.
-61).
-As of 2005, she was the original sponsor of one bill, H.R.
-4180, a campaign finance reform measure "to require communications that consist of prerecorded telephone calls to meet the disclosure and disclaimer requirements applicable to general public campaign communications transmitted through radio."
-She cosponsored bills to provide ultrasounds to pregnant mothers (H.R.
-216); to require women having abortions be "fully informed regarding the pain experienced by their unborn child" (H.R.
-356); to allow free mail from families to servicemen in Iraq and Afghanistan (H.R.
-923); to require the Food and Drug Administration to withdraw its approval of the abortifacient drug RU-486 because of safety concerns (H.R.
-1079); the "District of Columbia Personal Protection Act", which would repeal District of Columbia law forbidding residents from owning guns (H.R.
-1288); to ban human cloning (H.R.
-1357); to repeal the excise tax on telephones (H.R.
-1898); to forbid federal courts from hearing cases on the constitutionality of the Pledge of Allegiance (H.R.
-2389); and to limit the use of eminent domain by the states, a reaction to the Supreme Court ruling in Kelo v.
-New London (H.R.
-4128).

 Swearing In

 Schmidt was sworn in on the evening of September 6, 2005.
 (Ordinarily, representatives chosen in special elections take office immediately, but the House was in its August recess at the time of the election.)
 In her maiden speech, Schmidt said:

 Environment

 Schmidt has called for increasing use of ethanol and drilling in Alaska's Arctic National Wildlife Refuge.
 Schmidt told The Cincinnati Post "What's really important is to adopt an environmental policy that advances the American economy and national security.
 I supported the energy bill recently passed by the U.S. House that will expand the use of alternative energy sources and additives like ethanol."

-The League of Conservation Voters, a political action committee advocating for environmental concerns, gave Schmidt a lifetime average of 6 on a scale of 0 to 100.
-In 2005, she was rated at 0.